-It’s an hour long test in which a candidate has to convince the employer that they are the right fit for the job.
+It’s an hour-long test in which a candidate has to convince the employer that they are the right fit for the job.
 It’s also the one and only shot for the hiring manager to convince the candidate that the job will be fulfilling and the business a rewarding place to be.

 Of course, there are multistage interviews but consider how long it takes the average person to find a new house, car or 4k TV.
-In real world terms we take far longer to agonise over decisions that matter far less.
+In real-world terms, we take far longer to agonise over decisions that matter far less.

-Yet both parties are required to make decisions that will impact on their lives and on that business for possibly years to come.
+Yet both parties are required to make decisions that will impact their lives and on that business for possibly years to come.

-Which is why – whichever side of the table you’re sat on – it’s important to ask the right questions.
+This is why – whichever side of the table you’re sat on – it’s important to ask the right questions.